AltayTech/InstantChat/README.md

 ### 3) Create Firestore database
 - Go to Build > Firestore Database and create a database.
 - Choose your preferred location.
 Start in test mode for local development, then tighten rules for production.
-- Collections this app expects:
+- Note:Collections this app expects:
   - `users/{uid}` docs with fields: `uid`, `email`, `name`, `photoUrl`, `isOnline`, `fcmToken`, `createdAt`, `updatedAt`.
   - `chats/{chatId}/messages/{messageId}` docs with fields: your message payload plus `createdAt`, `isDeleted`.

-Notes on indexes:
-- Current queries do not require composite indexes (simple `where` and `orderBy createdAt`).
-If you later add compound queries, create indexes when Firestore prompts you.

 ### 4) Enable Cloud Storage
 - Go to Firebase Console > Build > Storage and create a Storage bucket (choose your preferred location).
 - Start in test mode for local development, then tighten rules for production.
-- Suggested minimal Storage rules for user uploads (adjust for production):

 ### 5) Configure Cloud Messaging (FCM)
 - FCM is enabled by default for Firebase projects.
 No extra enable/disable switch is needed.
 - Get your device tokens by running the app; the app saves the token to `users/{uid}.fcmToken` on registration.
-- You can send test messages from Firebase Console > Engage > Messaging.
+- For test after setup finished: You can send test messages from Firebase Console > Engage > Messaging.

 iOS-specific (required if you ship to iOS):
 - In Apple Developer, create an APNs Auth Key (.p8) and note your Team ID and Key ID.